 First Week in Germany – TEFL Germany

 The first week was wonderful.
 It was the first time I been out of America.
-It was a completely new experience for me.
+Getting a TEFL job in Germany was a completely new experience for me.
 The people, the atmosphere, and the new food were a total shock to me.
 It was very cold, I will say that.

 Europe in the winter is hell, to say the least.
 It was always gray and there was snow constantly coming down.
 Luckily, I adjusted well to the weather.